pomm-project/Foundation/documentation/configuration.rst

         new MyConverterHolder()
         );

-The ``initializeConverterHolder()`` method is used internally to register default Postgresql types converters, use it to add your own default converters.
+The ``initializeConverterHolder()`` method is used internally to register default PostgreSQL types converters, use it to add your own default converters.
 The ``ConverterHolder`` instance is passed as reference.
-Remember this converter holder will be used for **all** sessions created by the builder whatever their DSN.
-If a database specific converter is to be registered, the best place might be the ``postConfigure`` method, dealing directly with the `converter pooler`_.
+Remember, this converter holder will be used for **all** sessions created by the builder whatever their DSN.
+If a database specific converter is to be registered, the best place for it might be the ``postConfigure`` method, dealing directly with the `converter pooler`_.

 Session
 -------

 *Session* is the keystone of the Foundation package.
 It provides a *connection* API to *clients*.
 To be able to do this, *clients* must register to the *session* using the ``registerClient(ClientInterface)`` method.
 The *session* adds the *client* in the *client pool*.
 In exchange, it injects itself in the *client* using the ``initialize(Session)`` method (see `Client`_).
 Starting from this, the *client* can use the *connection* and other *clients*.

 *Clients* are accessed using the ``getClient($type, $identifier)`` method.
 If no clients match the corresponding type and identifier, ``null`` is returned.
 This can be a problem when you expect a client to be present or to manage to instantiate one when needed.
 This is the role of the *client poolers* (aka *poolers*). *Poolers* are, in a way, *clients* manager for a given type.
-Not all types need a *pooler*, by example, the ``fixture`` clients type manage database test structures and data.
+Not all types need a *pooler*, for example, the ``fixture`` clients type manage database test structures and data.
 They are here to create tables and types needed by tests on startup and to drop them on shutdown.
-Alternatively, the `prepared query pooler`_ takes the sql query as client identifier.
+Alternatively, the `prepared query pooler`_ takes the SQL query as client identifier.
 If the given query has already been performed, it is re used.
 Otherwise, a new statement is prepared and then executed.
 When the *connection* goes down, all statements are deallocated.

 Some *clients* may use *clients* from different types using their respective *poolers*.
-By example, the ``PreparedQueryManager`` *client* uses the `query manager pooler`_ and then the `converter pooler`_.
+For example, the ``PreparedQueryManager`` *client* uses the `query manager pooler`_ and then the `converter pooler`_.

 There are several ways to access *clients* and *poolers* using the *session*: